 Recently, a friend of mine told me that he had seen a check on a bank statement, but he didn’t remember making one recently.
 To investigate, he crosschecked it with the company’s financial statements and found nothing similar.

 Shortly after, my colleague reported the fraud to the bank, and the bank returned his money.
 That is why bank reconciliation is important for your business.
 With the help of the EVA HRIS Essentials System, we can help you automate your administrative tasks, calculate salary and taxes, and manage leave and attendance, all through our Software HRIS from HashMicro.

 Improve business operations

 It is important that you fix those errors using bank reconciliation.
-When you reduce errors or even prevent it from happening, your business efficiency increases.
+When you reduce errors or even prevent them from happening, your business efficiency increases.
 Rising efficiency means saving time, and time saved is money saved.

 How to do a bank reconciliation